-Even though the Avax XC5 has outstanding performance and stability it must be understood that even the safest paraglider is an aircraft and that all air sports can be relatively dangerous.
+Even though Xstyle has outstanding performance and stability it must be understood that even the safest paraglider is an aircraft and that all air sports can be relatively dangerous.

-Remember that your safety lies in your own hands and that it's always your responsibility to be well prepared.
+Remember that your safety lies in your own hands and that it is always your responsibility to be well prepared.